 JAMES M. MORONEY III

 Moroney has served on the board of the Television Bureau of Advertising and numerous civic organizations.
-He presently serves on the boards of Cistercian Preparatory School in Dallas, the State Fair of Texas, the Advisory Board of the College of Communications at the University of Texas and the Executive Committee of the Board of the Newspaper Association of America.
+He presently serves on the boards of The Associated Press, the News Media Alliance, the Advisory Board of the College of Communications at the University of Texas, the Bishop's Finance Council of the Diocese of Dallas, the State Fair of Texas and he is Chair of the Board of Governors of The Dallas Foundation.

 Moroney graduated from Stanford University in 1978 with a Bachelor of Arts in American Studies.
 In 1983 he received his Master of Business Administration from The University of Texas at Austin.